erichVK5/erichVK5-suzy-Q-cable-v1/README.md

 ![assembled unit underside](images/assembled_unit_underside.jpg)

-If you look closely, the two rows of pins for the breakout board only need soldering where the silks screen has a circle around the pin.
+If you look closely, the two rows of pins for the breakout board only need soldering where the silkscreen has a circle around the pin.

 If a female Type C breakout board is used, it will need to be attached to the underside, to effect the necessary inversion of pins.
 It is best to use the Type C male breakout board, as Type C <-> Type C USB cables with all of the necessary wires are quite expensive.